ubuntu/yaru/icons/src/fullcolor/README.md

 **[render-bitmaps.py](./render-bitmaps.py) - the render script**
  - This script will render PNG icons, provided there are source changes, in both @1x and @2x (HiDPi) resolutions from the source files.
- - You can render a single icon by passing the icon name to this script: "./render-bitmaps.py <icon-name>"
+ - You can render a single icon by passing the icon name to this script: `./render-bitmaps.py <icon-name>`
+ - You can also use the optional `--variant` argument to render different variant of the icon.
+Ex: `./render-bitmaps.py <icon-name> --variant mate` will render the icon located in `mate` folder.
+By default, it renders the version located in the `default` folder.

 ### Templates